Key Takeaways

 Keep records.
 Take notes.
 (I kept a folder for every employee and would periodically review my notes in each; if one had no recent additions, I knew I needed to pay better attention.)
 That way you can say things like,

-Not only will it be easier to provide a comprehensive view of each employee’s performance, it will also ensure the review reflects their performance over the entire period.
+Not only will it be easier to provide a comprehensive view of each employee’s performance, but it will also ensure the review reflects their performance over the entire period.
 And it shows your employee that you do pay attention to what they do.

 2. “I just feel like you aren’t living up to your potential.”

-“You missed your target by 50 percent.”
+Say something concrete like, “You missed your target by 50 percent.”
 OR “You surpassed your goals by 50 percent.”

+When delivering a review, facts and figures are everything.
 Without data, whatever point you hoped to make is lost.
 (And so is your employee’s faith in the integrity of the whole process.)

 3. “Your attitude hasn’t been great.”

-You can say, “You have a fabulous attitude.”
-But saying, “Your attitude isn’t great” focuses on personality, not performance.
+Never discuss personality traits — especially negative ones.
+“Your attitude isn’t great” focuses on personality, not performance.

 Maybe your employee does have a bad attitude.
 If so, instead of saying that, list examples of actual behaviors that led you to that conclusion.
 Something like:

-That way you can discuss the exact behaviors your employee needs to change.
+“I heard you make a snide comment during our team meeting.”
+That way, you can discuss the exact behaviors your employee needs to change.

 Always focus on behavior, not personality.
-Personality discussions are rabbit holes from which you will never escape.

 4. “Your numbers are nothing like Jen’s.”

 Comparisons aren’t fair and often lead to hard feelings.
-Instead, compare your employee’s performance to a standard, just as you would when you need to let an employee go based on sub-par performance.
+Instead, compare your employee’s performance to a standard, just as you would when you need to let an employee go based on subpar performance.

-But please leave Jen out of it.
+Please, leave Jen out of it.

 5. “While the results don’t reflect it, I think you’re doing great.”

-Occasionally that may work.
+Occasionally, that may work.
 Some people can’t believe in their abilities until someone else believes in them first.

 A boss once told me I was doing great.
 But I wasn’t.
 He knew it.
 More importantly, I knew it.